2.8.4.30 ACCS (transition to work) - Job Plan requirements

 Activating a Job Plan

-If an individual already has a Job Plan in place that is active (that meets one of the above Job Plan requirements) then they will not need to change or update their plan to include their ACCS (transition to work) activity/ies if it is not required for their income support payment.
+If an individual already has a DSP participation plan or Job Plan that is active and meets the requirements, then they will not need to change or update their plan to include their ACCS (transition to work) activity/ies if it is not required for their income support payment.

-If an individual fails to enter into a Job Plan within 28 days of applying for ACCS (transition to work) their application for ACCS (transition to work) will be considered to have not been made, and they will have to re-apply.
+If an individual is required to have a Job Plan and fails to enter into a Job Plan within 28 days of applying for ACCS (transition to work) their application for ACCS (transition to work) will be considered to have not been made, and they will have to re-apply.

 Act reference: FAAct section 85CK Eligibility for ACCS (transition to work)